 My pole is an Erva dual shepherd’s hook pole.
 Made of galvanized steel, it has a baked-on finish and two arms.
 (It is made in the United States from auto industry scrap which is kind of cool.)
 It shouldn’t rust and ought to hold up well over the years.
 The Erva barrel squirrel baffle (also galvanized steel) was purchased separately at the same time from my local bird store, Mother Nature’s.
-(2020 Update: Almost five years later and the pole and baffle are still doing great!)
+(2021 Update: Almost six years later and the pole and baffle are still doing great!)

-Poles this long are awkward to ship, so you’ll probably want to purchase them locally.
+Poles this long are awkward to ship, so you’ll probably want to purchase them locally if you can.
 Erva’s website has a store locator if you want to find their products in your local area.

-How to Set Up the Pole & Squirrel Baffle
+How to Set Up the Pole and Squirrel Baffle

 This particular Erva shepard’s hook pole comes in three pieces.
 The central pole has an attached H-shaped horizontal footer bar at the bottom to hold it level in the ground.
 Then there are two separate arms that slide into slots on the top section of the pole (see photo above.)

 This set-up allows you to slide barrel-type squirrel baffles over the top of the pole when the arms are off.
-(Some poles have curved tops and a wide bottom anchor that don’t allow this type of baffle to slide over the pole.)
+(Some shepherds hook poles have curved tops and a wide bottom anchor that don’t allow this type of baffle to slide over the pole.)
 As you can see, the pole and arms are squared-off four-sided lengths of metal)